Our PurveyorsView All »

 JOSH WOLKON - OwnerI love dining “experiences.”
 Whether at home, on a beach, on a farm, on a hike or in a restaurant the combination of food, drink, atmosphere, people, play, laughter, hospitality, conversation and music can combine to create these memorable experiences.
 I love old buildings.
 They have a built in character and story that lend themselves to creating something unique and special.
 Morphing old buildings into restaurants and bars filled with life is an incredibly challenging and rewarding experience.
 It is a gift to have the resources and creative minds and energy to bring such dreams and visions to reality.
 With each buildout comes an incredible opportunity to team up with like minded architects, interior designers, graphic designers, chefs, mixologists and local artisans to bring the visions of a menu, a space and a vibe all together.
 With each new concept has come an opportunity to travel and be inspired by an industry that continues to reach new levels of creativity, design, and originality.

 Vesta, our first restaurant opened in 1997 in Lower Downtown, Denver.
 I was 25 and driven by blind ambition to open my dream restaurant.
-Surrounded by young, energetic, passionate, and fun people we created a destination restaurant before Lodo itself became a destination.
+Surrounded by young, energeitc, passionate, and fun people we created a destination restaurant before Lodo iteself became a destination.
 The term “Vesta Vibe” was coined and the foundation of positive energy, genuine hospitality, philanthropy and fun has paved the way for our company’s success since 1997.
-Vesta has consistently been recognized as one of Denver’s Best restaurants and remains a staple for pre-parties, engagements, first dates and celebrations.. .
-Dim-Sum, Sushi, Korean, Ethiopian and many other ethnic cuisines encourage social and interactive dining combined with condiments and sauces.
-I love sauces.
-I love dipping.
+Vesta has consistenly been recognized as one of Denver’s Best restaurants and remains a staple for pre-parties, engagements, first dates and celebrations.
 Bold flavors excite my palette.
 These flavors and a commitment to providing a social and memorable dining experience are the foundation of Vesta.
 The people, personalities and staff that execute the concept of Vesta have been the key to our success.
 They personify the “Vesta Vibe” which allows us to express excellence in the most inclusive, accessible, genuine and hospitable way possible .

 After the first ten years our veteran management team was ready for a new challenge.
-In 2007 we opened Steuben’s, named after a historic Boston restaurant that my Great Uncle’s owned in the 1940-s thru the 1960’s.
+In 2006 we opened Steuben’s, named after a historic Boston restaurant that my Great Uncle’s owned in the 1940-s thru the 1960’s.
 We saw a need in Denver for that everyday, neighborhood diner serving all of our favorite Regional American things to eat: A lobster roll from New England, a Green Chili Cheeseburger from Alberquerque, Fried Chicken and Ribs from the South.
 The old Dan’s Garage was transformed to create a 60’s modern diner blended with classic café.
 The prices are right.
-The cocktails are classic and the food is quality and done right.
-The Steuben’s Food Truck launched in 2009 helping to bring the food truck phenomenon to Denver and giving the company another great resource for doing outside events and charitable parties.
+The cocktails are classic and the scratch kitchen executes crave worthy dishes that stay true to their origin.
+The Steuben’s Food Truck launced in 2009 helping to bring the food truck phenomenon to Denver and giving the company another great resource for doing outside events and charitable parties.
+In 2016, the Steuben’s team opened a second location in Olde Town, Arvada, Colorado.
+We renovated a 25 year old classic diner, into a new and modern version of Steuben’s, bringing our celebrated menu to the West side of town and helping to lead the revitilization of Olde Town.

 Nadine Donovan - Executive Pastry Chef